 - Provide individuals with emergency supplies as needed (e.g., bus tickets, hygiene products, first aid items).

-- Participate in regular supervision meetings with CMWN Peer Support Specialist Supervisor.
+- Participate in weekly individual supervision meetings with CMWN Peer Support Specialist Supervisor.

-- Provide superior customer service and maintain a positive attitude when working in person or on the telephone.
+- Provide superior customer service and maintain a positive attitude when working in person, on the phone and virtually.

-- Provide documentation using CMWN data tool every time they meet with someone.
+- Provide accurate documentation using CMWN data software every time they meet with someone.

 - Adhere to requirements and reporting needs of the grant.